 EXPERTISE IN POLYMER PROCESSING

 The decisive factor here is not only the right material, but also the shape of the filters.
-For this purpose, it is necessary to spin the polymer into fine hollow fibers and at the same time create properties that enable the separation of gas mixtures such as nitrogen and oxygen or methane and CO2 from each other in a highly efficient and energy-saving manner.
+For this purpose, it is necessary to spin the polymer into fine hollow fibres and at the same time create properties that enable the separation of gas mixtures such as nitrogen and oxygen or methane and CO2 from each other in a highly efficient and energy-saving manner.
 Gas separation using membrane technology takes advantage of the different molecular sizes and molecular interactions.
-Membrane cartridges and modules are manufactured from these hollow fiber membrane bundles, which are used as membrane systems for gas separation.
+Membrane cartridges and modules are manufactured from these hollow fibre membrane bundles, which are used as membrane systems for gas separation.

 HIGH PURITY BIOMETHANE WITH 3-STAGE INTERCONNECTION

-In the biogas upgrading process, the raw gas is compressed and fed into the interior of the hollow fiber membrane (feed side), the CO2 is mainly directed to the outside (permeate side) due to the properties of the membrane, the methane collects at the end of the membrane (retentate side) in a highly concentrated form.
+In the biogas upgrading process, the raw gas is compressed and fed into the interior of the hollow fibre membrane (feed side), the CO2 is mainly directed to the outside (permeate side) due to the properties of the membrane, the methane collects at the end of the membrane (retentate side) in a highly concentrated form.
 By means of multi-stage interconnection it is possible to achieve a separation of the gas mixture of nearly 100%, usually the methane is available with a purity of >95% and CO2 with a purity of >99%.
 Depending on the application, higher purities are also possible.

 A small part of the biogas upgrading plants with SEPURAN® membranes realized overseas in the last years were equipped with a 2-stage membrane process.
 The desired product quality can be adjusted as desired, but due to the accompanying methane loss, this interconnection is not sufficient for European standards.
 On the European continent, the 3-stage treatment process has been used throughout due to the highest efficiency in the use of the SEPURAN® Green Membrane.
 Here, stage 1 and stage 2 are connected in series, but stage 3 is connected in parallel to stage 1.
 With this configuration, it was possible for the first time to obtain a very pure product with the highest methane yield using only one compressor.